Suzuki Ignis Hatchback (2017 - ) review

 It would be wrong to suggest that the Ignis’ light weight has in some way contributed to its poor Euro NCAP performance; but, even so, a three-star rating for a new vehicle in this day and age is not exactly encouraging.
 Thankfully, you can improve that performance either by going for a top-trim car or by specifying extra safety kit as part of an options pack.
 This includes a system called DCBS (Dual Camera Brake Support), which incorporates cameras mounted on each side of the driver’s rear view mirror that function in a similar way to the human eye.
 The system can detect objects (including pedestrians) in the car's path and alert the driver, with full braking automatically applied if necessary.
 All versions of the Ignis are fitted with six airbags, two ISOFIX locations, a flat-tyre monitoring system and electronic stability programme as standard.

 In comparison to some manufacturers' rather confusing line-ups, the Ignis is pretty straightforward.
-There are simply SZ3, SZ-T and SZ5 trim levels; and, while the entry-level SZ3 version is pretty basic, it will give you air-con, electric windows, a CD player and DAB radio with USB connectivity.
+There are simply SZ3, SZ-T and SZ5 trim levels and, while the entry-level SZ3 version is pretty basic, it will give you air-con, electric windows, a CD player and DAB radio with USB connectivity.
 You’ll also be stuck with steel wheels and plastic covers, but you do get three fixed rear seats instead of the two sliding items found in the higher-spec cars.
 Something to consider if you regularly carry more than three passengers...
-On top of that, SZ-T models get a 7.0-inch screen infotainment system, which links directly to your smartphone and incorporates Android Auto and Apple CarPlay.
-Top-spec SZ5 trim includes this and sat-nav, keyless entry, dual-zone climate control and LED headlights, but more crucially, it also adds the ‘Dual Camera Brake Support’ (DCBS) pack, which includes autonomous emergency braking and is claimed to greatly improve the Ignis’ Euro NCAP safety score.
+On top of that, SZ-T models get a 7.0-inch touch-screen infotainment system, which links directly to your smartphone and incorporates Android Auto and Apple CarPlay.
+Top-spec SZ5 trim includes this and sat-nav, keyless entry, dual-zone climate control and LED headlights, as well as the crucial extra safety kit mentioned earlier.

 With our white coats on, we could probably list plenty of reasons why not to buy the Ignis.
 For a start, the Volkswagen Up is a far more accomplished car in almost every area.
 In many ways, though, that is missing the point.
 The Ignis' SUV styling is sure to have massive appeal to a younger audience, and the facts that it drives well enough, has plenty of space, and is cheap to buy run and insure are further positives.
 Just ensure you can afford SZ5 trim, which comes with additional safety kit, including autonomous braking.
 Either that, or tick the options box for the additional safety kit.